Enome/blog/003_uploading_files_using_jquery_file_upload_and_express_js/README.markdown

 We rename and move the file from ~/tmp to /public/media so that we can serve it back to the front-end.

-We then give the file a uuid name so we don't have to worry about files overwriting each other.
+We then give the file an uuid-name so we don't have to worry about files overwriting each other.
 I wasn't sure if it was okay to remove the extension from a file but Stackoverflow seems to confirm it [here](http://stackoverflow.com/questions/5110384/can-i-use-images-without-extension-in-img) and [here](http://stackoverflow.com/questions/3463952/is-it-safe-to-serve-an-image-on-the-web-without-an-extension).

 Don't forget to create a media directory inside /public and make sure you installed node-uuid for generating the file name.

 ## Configuring jQuery File Upload

-The back-end will return the uploaded images to the plugin once they are uploaded and moved them into the public/media directory.
-The front-end will then adds these images to the page to preview them and also add input fields to the form with the urls.
+The back-end will return the uploaded images to the plugin once they are uploaded and move them into the public/media directory.
+The front-end will then add these images to the page to preview them and also add input fields to the form with the urls included.
 That way you post the product data along with the image urls to the back-end.

 ```js
 $('#FileUpload').fileupload({